First-detection-time statistics in many-body quantum transport: Many partially distinguishable particles

 \subsection{General formalism}

-Let us now apply the above formalism of stroboscopic measurements to the quantum transport of $N$ identical particles evolving across a network composed of $l$ sites, and investigate how (partial) particle distinguishability affects the first detection time statistics via many-particle interference.
-As a paradigmatic setting, we consider the particles to be initially prepared on the first $N$ sites \footnote{Note that the more the particles initially bunch, the less can there be many-particle interference \cite{Dittel-AI-2019,Dittel-WP-2021}.
-Hence, we choose one particle per site to allow for strong interference effects.}, and a detection on site $l>N$, also called target site.
-Note that we impose no restrictions on the position-dependence of the particles' mutual interaction -- we merely suppose the dynamics to be governed by a general many-body unitary evolution matrix $\mathcal{U}$.
-As an example, which is numerically investigated in Sec.~\ref{sec:numerics} below, one can think of a linear lattice with nearest neighbor coupling as illustrated in Fig.~\ref{fig:lattice}.
+Let us now apply the above formalism of stroboscopic measurements to the quantum transport of $N$ identical particles evolving across a network composed of $l$ sites and investigate how (partial) particle distinguishability affects the first-detection-time statistics via many-particle interference.
+As a paradigmatic setting, we consider the particles to be initially prepared on the first $N$ sites \footnote{Note that the more the particles initially bunch, the less there can be many-particle interference \cite{Dittel-AI-2019,Dittel-WP-2021}.
+Hence, we choose one particle per site to allow for strong interference effects.} and a detection on site $l>N$, also called the target site.
+Note that we impose no restrictions on the particles' hopping dynamics and on the position dependence of their mutual interaction; we merely suppose the dynamics to be governed by a general many-body unitary evolution matrix $\mathcal{U}$.
+As an example, which is numerically investigated in Sec.~\ref{sec:numerics} below, one can think of a linear lattice with nearest-neighbor coupling as illustrated in Fig.~\ref{fig:lattice}.

 The Hilbert space $\mathscr{H}=\mathscr{H}_\parallel \oplus \mathscr{H}_\perp=\mathscr{H}_{1\mathrm{p}}^{\otimes N}$ is spanned by $N$-fold tensor products $\ket{\mathcal{E}_1}\otimes\dots \otimes\ket{\mathcal{E}_N}\equiv \ket{\mathcal{E}_1\cdots \mathcal{E}_N}$ of the single-particle basis states $\{\ket{\mathcal{E}_j} \}_{\mathcal{E}_j=1}^l$ of $\mathscr{H}_{1\mathrm{p}}$, with $\ket{\mathcal{E}_j}$ describing a single particle on site $\mathcal{E}_j$.
 For the initial state of one particle in each of the first $N$ sites, we have $\vec{\mathcal{E}}=(\mathcal{E}_1\cdots \mathcal{E}_N)=(1\cdots N)$.
 Note that the case of bunched initial states can straightforwardly be described following Refs.~\cite{Dittel-AI-2019,Dittel-WP-2021}.